tiphergane/FlagFinder/README.md

 # Know bugs

 * When the script don't find the pattern, it doesn't return the error message, but instead it's closing itself.
-* Answer is surrounded by extra [''], a bit annoying compare to the end result that I had desired
+* --Answer is surrounded by extra [''], a bit annoying compare to the end result that I had desired--